A Place For Kids

 Minerva Chin, Executive Director

 Minerva Chin is one of the founding members of A Place for Kids and served as the Board’s Chair for many years.
 During the mid ‘70’s and ‘80’s, under her guidance and leadership, the then student collective, Asian Children's Underground was renamed and institutionalized into a licensed, 501c3 non-profit full day preschool, after-school and full day summer program.
 She is a community activist, an educator, a child of immigrant parents and the mother of two grown children, Minerva's goal is to provide educational and enrichment opportunities for immigrant children to realize their bilingualism, bi-culturalism and to discover their own identities in our diverse world.
 Minerva was a Head Start teacher for six years and was a public school teacher for over 30 years in Chinatown.
-She received her B.S. in Elementary Education from City College and her M.S. in Early Childhood Education from Bank Street College. |
+She received her B.S. in Elementary Education from City College and her M.S. in Early Childhood Education from Bank Street College.

 Board of Directors

-Frank Lang, Treasurer
+Frank Lang, Board Chair

 Frank Lang is the Director of Housing for St. Nicholas NPC, a 34 year old Brooklyn based community organization.
 Mr. Lang has been a leader in housing and community development in NYC for more than 15 years.
 Mr. Lang has been a supporter of A Place for Kids (APFK) for more than a decade, starting as he headed up housing activities for a local group in Chinatown.
 Mr. Lang joined the Board of APFK in 2003 looking to deepen the impact he could have to improve the lives of the immigrants living in Lower Manhattan.
 With a school age child at home, he understands the importance of a supportive learning environment for a child’s future growth.
-While he has created hundreds of units of housing in the area for low income residents, APFK is another way for him to reach the broader range of residents struggling in NYC. |
+While he has created hundreds of units of housing in the area for low income residents, APFK is another way for him to reach the broader range of residents struggling in NYC.

 Janet Lo, Board Member

 Janet Lo began her career as an educator in 1999 when she first started teaching at P.S./M.S.
 34. Being in the classroom for 18 years, then earning her M.S. in School Administration, she gladly took on the leadership role offered to her as the school's Assistant Principal in 2018.
 Her deep concern for quality after-school programing led her to seek out A Place for Kids (APFK) to provide after-school care to her school population.
 Due to her effects, A Place for Kids @ PS 34 was established in the spring of 2016 to provide the much needed services of after-school care and to assist children in homework help and academic enrichment.
 Janet is a member of the Asian Pacific American Labor Alliance.
 She joined the Board of Directors of APFK because she believes in giving back to the community and providing support to our immigrant and low-income youth.
-Janet's family immigrated from Hong Kong to New York's Lower East Side where she spent her childhood. |

 Sokie Lee, Board Member